-Cluster auditing is a feature based on Kubernetes Auditing that can store and search for the records of JSON logs with configurable policies generated by kube-apiserver.
-It records the access events of kube-apiserver and the activities of each user, admin, or system add-on that has an impact on the cluster in sequence.
+Cluster audit is a feature based on Kubernetes Auditing that can store and search the records of JSON logs with configurable policies generated by kube-apiserver.
+This feature records the access events of kube-apiserver and records the activities of each user, admin, or system component that has an impact on the cluster in sequence.